 Let’s consider processes the building blocks and the system the way these processes are organized and interact 2 .

 We will start with the smaller unit, the process.
 One by one we will document each process which enables us to delegate.
-We will then move on to see and modify the dependencies and interactions of individual processes — shifting to optimize the system.
+We will then move on to see and modify the dependencies and interactions of individual processes — shifting to optimizing the system.

 Where to Start – Identifying Processes and Workflows